City of Glass (Clare novel)

 City of Glass is the third book in the urban fantasy series The Mortal Instruments by Cassandra Clare.
 In 2009, Walker Books published the third book of the series worldwide.
-It is a journey that explores Simon's and Clary's experience in the Shadowhunter city, and Clary works on saving her mother, as they travel from the New York institute to Alicante, Idris.
+It explores Simon's and Clary's experience in the Shadowhunter city, and Clary works on saving her mother, as they travel from the New York institute to Alicante, Idris.

 Background

 City of Glass is the third installment in the Mortal Instruments series.
 It is the first book published by Margaret K. McElderry, an imprint of Simon & Schuster.
 Its sequel, City of Fallen Angels, was released in April 2011.

 Plot

 Clary is at Luke's house with Simon packing for her trip to Idris, where her goal is to save her mother.
 Jace tries to persuade Simon to lie and say that Clary decided not to go to Idris, in order to protect her from the Clave, which he feels will try to turn her into a weapon.
 When Clary visits the Institute, Magnus tells her that the Lightwoods had to travel through the portal, due to an attack by Forsaken.
 During the battle, Simon is injured and Jace takes him to Idris to save his life.
 With her power to create runes, Clary manages to create a portal, which she uses to travel with Luke.

 Pulled through the portal, Simon wakes up in Alicante and realizes the truth behind Jace's motivation to not make Clary come to Idris.
 Later at the Penhallow house, he meets Sebastian Verlac and Aline Penhallow.
 After a while, Alec comes back from the Clave meeting to tell Simon that he will be sent back to New York by Aldertree, the new Inquisitor.
 When Simon arrives to leave for home, it is revealed as a trap to incriminate the Lightwoods so as to bring people back to the Clave's trust and he is imprisoned and questioned on his new ability to walk in daylight as a vampire.
 After the questioning, he befriends fellow inmate Samuel Blackburn.

 After opening the portal and going through it, Clary falls into Lake Lyn and Luke saves her, but as she comes out, she starts to hallucinate as the lake is revealed to be harmful to the Nephilim.
 Luke decides to take her to his sister, Amatis.
 After treatment, she wakes up to meet Amatis and is warned that she is not allowed to see Jace.
 Even with such risk, she sneaks out and finds Jace in the Penhallow house library, kissing Aline.
 After seeing this, Clary gets into a fight with Jace and runs away.
 Sebastian eventually joins Clary and drops her back to Amatis's home, who is disappointed at her actions.